michaelmagan/hydraai/package/README.md

 A tool to generate React components on-the-fly using AI.

-### note:
+### notes:

 This package is a work-in-progress.
-By following the instructions here currently, you will be exposing your OpenAI key to users, unless you have your users enter their own key.
-Our advice is to use this only for experimentation until the package structure is updated.
+Note the following issues:

+- expects to be used in a NextJS project
+- components that have function props do not work.

 ## Getting started